24005151/eco-smart-city-energy/README.md

 ```

 ### **Event-Driven Programming**
-Event-driven programming is used to create interactive applications that respond to user actions, such as clicks or key presses.
-In this program, the GUI is event-driven, where events like button clicks trigger actions like running simulations and displaying results.
+Event driven programming is used to create interactive applications that responds to user actions, such as clicks or key presses.
+In this program the GUI is event driven, where events like button clicks trigger actions like running simulations and displaying results.
 #### **Advantages**:
-- **User Interaction**: Ideal for applications where user input drives the program's behavior.
+- **User Interaction**: Good for applications where user input drives the program.
-- **Responsiveness**: Can provide real-time feedback and updates to users.
+- **Responsiveness**: Can provide real-time updates to the user.

 #### **Disadvantages**:
-- **Complexity**: Managing events and ensuring smooth interaction can be challenging in large applications.
+- **Complexity**: Events and interactions can get unnecessary in big applications
-- **Performance**: Event-driven programs may become less responsive if not optimized properly.
+- **Performance**: Event driven programs can become slow if not optimised.

 #### **Example**:
 In the GUI, a button click event triggers the simulation: